Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 When Are Credits Consumed?

-Credits are consumed when you perform media-processing mutations, typically:
+Credits are consumed when you perform media-processing operations, typically:

 • Uploading media for analysis (e.g., POST /api/media)